The Overlapping Epidemics

 - Helps maintain blood volume for stable blood pressure

-- Prevents kidney stones (common in gout patients)
+- Prevents kidney stones (common in people with gout)

 - Target: 8-10 glasses of water daily